vectorderivative/QueryCSelector/README.md

 `Attr` gets or sets attributes.

+`Render` ToString method.

 #### Additional info
-This is just an alpha proof of concept to get simple things done quick (get node values and attributes)
+This is just an alpha proof of concept to get simple things done quick (get/set node values and attributes) Namespaces are ignored